dartclub/firestore_dart/firestore_api/README.md

 ## Setup

-For each plattform there is currently a wrapper implementation that implements this API.
+For each plattform there is currently a wrapper that implements this API.
+We hope that one day we will have direct support for this API in the libraries.
 The wrapper only wraps the plattform specific Firestore object, so that you have to initialize Firebase on your plattform yourself.

-For example on Android:
+On Flutter this is really as simple as calling the FirestoreImpl wrapper.

 ```dart